ansible/ansible/docsite/rst/playbooks_loops.rst

 Also be aware that when combining `when` with `with_items` (or any other loop statement), the `when` statement is processed separately for each item.
 See :ref:`the_when_statement` for an example.

+Loops are actually a combination of things `with_` + `lookup()`, so any lookup plugin can be used as a source for a loop, 'items' is lookup.

 .. _nested_loops:

 Nested Loops